Shared by A Flokk family · 5 days · 20 activities

 Iwaya Caves (Enoshima Cave)

 At the far western tip of the island, these ancient sea caves lit by paper lanterns are genuinely atmospheric and physically accessible for kids who can manage uneven rock floors with handrails.
-The c
+The caves run about 150 meters deep and the combination of darkness, candles, and Buddhist sculptures makes for an adventure the kids will talk about.

 Enoshima Akasaka